prog-1/git-basics/README.md

 1. Add this change to the staging area.
 1. Check the state of the staging area with `git status`.
 1. Commit with the message "renaming food.txt to meals.txt".
-1. Update the remote (forked) GitHub repository with the local commits.
+1. Update the remote GitHub repository with the local commits.